 Tenor Rafael Davila has quickly risen to be one of the most sought after tenors of his generation.
 With almost 60 roles already under his belt, in 2017 he made his Metropolitan Opera debut as Don Jose in Carmen.
 Recent engagements include Des Grieux in Puccini’s Manon Lescaut under Maestro Plácido Domingo’s baton in Valencia, Dick Johnson in La Fanciulla del West and Don Jose in Carmen for Minnesota Opera, Cavaradossi in Leipzig, a return to Washington National Opera as Don José in Carmen, Opera de Puerto Rico as Pinkerton in Madama Butterfly opposite soprano Ana María Martínez, his debut with Chicago Lyric Opera as General Alfredo in the world premiere of the opera Bel Canto, his return to Valencia for Aida, his debut with the Macerata Festival as Turiddu in Cavalleria Rusticana, and his return to Lyric Opera of Kansas City as Don Jose in Carmen.
 This past season he also performed La Fanciulla del West with Michigan Opera Theatre, Carmen and Riccardo in Un Ballo in Maschera with the Florida Grand Opera, and the title role in Otello with Teatro de la Opera.
-Future engagements include his debut as Verdi’s Don Carlo with the Washington National Opera, Des Grieux in Manon Lescaut for his debut with Gran Liceu de Barcelona, Cavaradossi in Tosca and Don Jose in Carmen with Opera de Puerto Rico, and Tosca with Arizona Opera.
-This season he also returns to the Metropolitan Opera for Luisa Miller
+This season he debuts as Verdi’s Don Carlo with the Washington National Opera, Des Grieux in Manon Lescaut for his debut with Gran Liceu de Barcelona, Cavaradossi in Tosca and Don Jose in Carmen with Opera de Puerto Rico, and Tosca with Arizona Opera.
+This season he also returns to the Metropolitan Opera for Luisa Miller.
+Future engagements include returns to the Metropolitan Opera for Aida, Carmen and Tosca (cover) and the role of Radames with Minnesota Opera.

 Recent highlights incliude the tenor’s return to the historic Teatro San Carlo in Naples, Italy as Canio in I Pagliacci and as Turiddu in Cavalleria Rusticana after his debut with the company in 2004 in the title role of Verdi’s Gustavo III (Riccardo in Un ballo in Maschera, his debut as Don Alvaro in La Forza del Destino for Washington National Opera as well as his debut with Florida Grand Opera as Cavaradossi in Tosca.
 Prior to that Mr. Dávila made his debut at the Washington National Opera as Pollione in Norma opposite Angela Meade and Dolora Zajick, as well as his debut as Radames in Aida for Manitoba Opera in Canada.
 In 2012 he made his debut in the title role of Verdi’s Otello for Sarasota Opera and as Manrico in Il Trovatore for Opera New Jersey and Kansas City Opera.
 That same year Rafael also made his debut in Spain in Nabucco with Opera de Bilbao and reprised the role of Calaf in Turandot for Opera de Puerto Rico.